Skip to content

 From captivating views across the Amalfi Coast to sunsets reflected across the mirror-like waters of the Aegean Sea, combining the wonders of Greece and Italy will bring many memory-making moments.
 You can start in in Rome with intimate introductions to this romantic city.
 You might choose private guided tours of the Vatican, including Michelangelo’s Sistine Chapel ceiling and St Peter’s Basilica, or opt for walking food tours around the quieter areas of the city to sample highlights of Roman food, wine, and coffee.

 From here you’ll head to Praiano on the Amalfi Coast, where you can hike with a guide overlooking the panoramic views of the coastline on the Path of the Gods.
-Or, you might wish to enjoy the fabulous restaurants and wine tasting tours that we can organise in this area.
+Or, you might wish to enjoy the fabulous restaurants and wine tasting tours that we can organize in this area.

 You’ll fly directly from Naples to Santorini, a volcanic island known for its whitewashed villages that perch atop vertiginous, red cliffs overlooking the Aegean Sea.
 Here, you’ll stay in Chromata Hotel — a boutique property that makes the most of its panoramic coastal views.